 Specific due dates for these reports have been established and we are required to identify in this proxy statement those persons who failed to timely file these reports.
-To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required, during the fiscal year ended December 31, 2016, all of our directors, officers and greater than 10% stockholders complied with the Section 16(a) filing requirements.
+To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required, during the fiscal year ended December 31, 2017, all of our directors, officers and greater than 10% stockholders complied with the Section 16(a) filing requirements, with the exception of Thomas E. Shenk who was late filing one Form 4 in May 2017 due to the reissuance of Edgar codes.